-Raising questions about the performance of the data portals, the overall publication process, involved departments, and more helped pinpoint the NSO’s strengths and bottlenecks.
+Raising questions about the performance of the data portals, the overall publication process, the directorates and teams either directly or indirectly involved in the data flow, and more helped pinpoint the NSO’s strengths and bottlenecks.
 “Inspecting the IT infrastructure in place was just as important as talking to staff to get a sense of the departments’ organisation, responsibilities and capacities,” recalls Jonathan Challener, Partnerships and Community Manager for the Statistical Information System Collaboration Community (SIS-CC), a leading open source community for official statistics housed within the OECD.

 On the other side, limitations were observed regarding available formats of published reports and data, with PDF files dominating the website.
 Also, the number of indicators published on the data portals was found to be generally low – a common obstacle in many NSOs.
 Why is that?

 “Data portals often host indicators from paper-based publications, which are generally released first.
 Then, someone needs to read and manually enter the data into the portals.
 This means that data may be published several months later in the data portals, hence, keeping low the numbers of indicators that are digitised, interconnected across data sets and published online.
 This, in turn, may lead to many user requests for data,’’ explains Rajiv Ranjan, Innovation Team Lead at PARIS21.